 Fiber Optics – The use of thin fibers of glass to transmit light.

-Fitzpatrick Skin Type Scale – Medical scale that organizes the skin types based on genetics, sun exposure habits and reaction to sun.
+Fitzpatrick Skin Type Scale – Medical scale that organizes the skin types based on genetics, sun exposure habits and reaction to the sun.

 Flash Lamp – A tube filled with Xenon or Krypton that creates a powerful white light in short pulses.